 We will deposit your scheduled withdrawal to the bank account we have on record for you.
-If the date specified is on a non-valuation day, the deposit is on the valuation day before your scheduled withdrawal.
+If the date specified is on a non-valuation day, the deposit will take place on the valuation day before your scheduled withdrawal.

-5.3 Required withdrawals
+6.3 Required withdrawals